se-edu/guides/tutorials/javaFxPart2.md

     }
 }
 ```
 We use this control just like any other control.
 To have a dialog box in the scene, we need to create a new `DialogBox` instance and pass two elements to it: a `String` and an `Image`.
-For now, we can do this in `Duke.java`.
+For now, we can do this in `Main.java`.

 First, add two images to the `main/resources/images` folder.
 For this tutorial, we have two images `DaUser.png` and `DaDuke.png` to represent the user avatar and Duke's avatar respectively, but you can use any image you want.